 Fear of the Unknown

 A pre-departure meeting is required for all students who study abroad.
 This meeting addresses a number of common fears and questions about traveling overseas, including culture shock, health and safety and packing tips.
-Past study abroad students who are part of our Global Ambassador program are invited to the meeting as well to speak to prospective students about their experience overseas and what recommendations they have for attending a study abroad program.
+Our study abraod Global Ambassadors are also at the meeting to speak to prospective students about their experience overseas and what recommendations they have for attending a study abroad program.

 Upon arrival abroad, all students will participate in a thorough orientation which often includes activities such as an airport pickup, a tour of the city, a welcome dinner and introductions to faculty and staff.
 All programs have an in-country main point of contact, such as a resident director, who can address any issues that arise while the student is abroad.
 RIT’s Risk Management office serves as another source of support as it reviews all program locations and closely monitors all overseas situations.

 The RIT Education Abroad office has developed a Parents’ Guide that covers a number of common questions and concerns regarding studying abroad.
 The application process, financing study abroad, grades and credits as well as practical preparations are covered in the guide.
 Family members are also welcome to contact the Education Abroad office directly with any questions.

 RIT Education Abroad is developing college specific info sheets to assist students and advisors with researching studying abroad programs that fit within a particular field of study.
 These info sheets highlight the benefits of studying abroad for a particular career path, identifies overseas programs that provide course offerings that align with specific majors, and highlight past student successes on overseas programs.
 In addition, the study abroad pathways developed by each college help students in each major identify an ideal time to study abroad and graduate on time.
 These tools are available under Additional Tools and Resources.